 If we would pet her too much or in ways, she didn’t like, she would snap at us.

 She learned from watching Buster that she could be petted while on the bathroom sink.
 Eventually, she seemed to feel safe and we could pet her every day when she jumped up on the sink.

 After she was indoors for about 6 months, she purred for the first time!!!
 Talk about rewarding joy!

-The time and patience was worth it.
-We didn’t give up her discovering the joy of human attention.
+The time and patience were worth it.
+We didn’t give up on her discovering the joy of human attention.